ayushranjan636/team-analyser/README.md

 - GDPR-compliant data handling and deletion

 ## Contributing

-1. Fork the repository
+-Fork the repository
-2. Create a feature branch
+-Create a feature branch
-3. Implement changes with proper testing
+-Implement changes with proper testing
-4. Submit pull request with detailed description
+-Commit your changes with a clear and concise commit message -Submit a pull request with a detailed description

 ## License